pamelarussell/TCIApathfinder/cran-comments.md

 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was one NOTE: new maintainer email.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Tests and examples require authentication
-Tests and examples are passing locally, but are not run as part of the check because a key is required to access the wrapped API.
+Tests and examples are passing locally, but nost are not run as part of the check because they take too long to run.